BlasBenito/spatialRF/README.md

 -   The argument `data` requires a training data frame.
 We will use the data frame `ecoregions_df`.
--   The argument `dependent.variable.name` is the column name of the response variable.
+-   The argument `response.name` is the column name of the response variable.
 We will use the character string `ecoregions_continuous_response`.
--   The argument `predictor.variable.names` contains the column names of the predictors.
+-   The argument `predictors.names` contains the column names of the predictors.
 We will use the character vector `ecoregions_numeric_predictors`.
 -   The argument `xy` takes a data frame or matrix with two columns